jinolacson/react-boiler-plate/README.md

-# React + babel + bootstrap + Webpack4 + axios
+# React + babel + bootstrap + Webpack + axios
-A ready to use simple boilerplate crud demonstration using babel, bootstrap, webpack4 and axios.
+A ready to use simple boilerplate crud demonstration using babel, bootstrap, webpack and axios.

 ## Basic setup
 ```